tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 #### What is the Purpose of Installing and Activating Zsh?

 To talk to your computer, you need a special language—that’s called a shell.
-Zsh (Z Shell) is smarter and faster version of the normal shell (which is called Bash).
-It helps you type commands more easily, gives you improved suggestions and makes process quicker.
+Zsh (Z Shell) is a smarter and faster version of the normal shell (which is called Bash).
+It helps you type commands more easily, gives you improved suggestions, and makes a process quicker.

 - Easier Typing – It autocompletes your commands if you type the initial of the command and press tab, similar to how your phone suggests words as you type a message.